In Italy there are many events related to folk culture and traditions, spectacular and engaging for all. Let's discover the best Italian folk events!

 The Palio di Siena is a competition involving the city's seventeen contrade and takes place in the form of a medieval equestrian joust.

-The race takes place twice a year (on 2 July and 16 August) in the marvellous Piazza del Campo and sees tourists and inhabitants flocking to every possible corner of the area, to the grandstands, to the balconies of the houses that are 'rented' by the inhabitants for the occasion and wherever there is a chance to watch the race.
+The race takes place twice a year between July and August in the amazing Piazza del Campo and sees tourists and inhabitants flocking to every possible corner of the area, to the grandstands, to the balconies of the houses that are 'rented' by the inhabitants for the occasion and wherever there is a chance to watch the race.

 The first recorded Palio dates back to 1633 and since then it has been held on an annual basis (except during the world wars) and over the centuries has created precise relationships of alliance or rivalry between the various contrade: the alliances involve real exchanges of gifts and visits, sharing of celebrations in the event of victory and favourable treatment during the negotiations preceding the Palio, while the rivalries are expressed mainly during the competition.